Cathay Bank: History

 In 1999, Cathay expanded beyond California by opening a loan production office in Houston, Texas, which was converted to a full-service branch in 2000.
 Expansion to New York occurred in 1999 with the acquisition of certain assets of Golden City Commercial Bank.
 The Cathay Bank Foundation was established in 2002 to create opportunities for affordable housing, community and economic development, and education.

 In 2003, branch offices were opened in Boston, Massachusetts, and Kent, Washington.
 Cathay merged with General Bank in 2003.
 In 2006, Cathay prevailed in a bidding war with United Commercial Bank to acquire Great Eastern Bank.
 Cathay also acquired New Asia Bank in 2006.

-On March 31, 2006, announced plans to acquire a 20% stake in First Sino Bank, but the deal fell through because the companies failed to get approval from the Chinese government.
+On March 31, 2006, Cathay announced plans to acquire a 20% stake in the First Bank, but the deal fell through because the companies failed to get approval from the Chinese government.
 On March 30, 2007, Cathay expanded into New Jersey when it completed its acquisition of United Heritage Bank.

 In 2007, Cathay Bank converted its Hong Kong Representative office into a full-service branch.

 On January 21, 2015, Cathay General Bancorp, the holding company for Cathay Bank, and Asia Bancshares, the holding company for Asia Bank, N.A., announced that they had entered into a definitive agreement for the merger of Asia Bancshares into Cathay.
 The result of the merger increased Cathay Bank's presence in New York as well as added Maryland to its list of service areas.

 On July 8, 2016, Cathay announced plans to acquire Far East National Bank.

 On May 26, 2021, Cathay entered into an agreement with HSBC Bank USA, N.A. to purchase HSBC's retail operations on the West Coast, including 10 branches in Washington and California.
 Under the agreement, Cathay will acquire approximately $1.0 billion in deposits and approximately $800 million in loans.
+The two branches based in Seattle were once part of the former Marine Midland Bank, which HSBC acquired full ownership in 1987.